bitseed-org/bitcoin-box/setup/README.md

-These scripts prepare and configure the device before bitcoin is installed devicesetup.sh updates and prepares the device and mounts the harddisk btcsetup.sh installs all bitcoin dependecies
+These scripts prepare and configure the device before bitcoin is installed

+devicesetup.sh updates and prepares the device and mounts the hard disk

+btcsetup.sh installs all bitcoin dependecies

 setup scripts need to be run as sudo

-cd /home/linaro/bitcoin-box
+    cd ~/bitcoin-box
     sudo ./devicesetup.sh

-   ./btcsetup.sh
+    sudo ./btcsetup.sh

-   ./crontabsetup.sh
+    sudo ./crontabsetup.sh